Limited on All Sportsbooks for Winning Too Much on Live Betting • +$367,520 VerifiedSee Proof

 ["NFL teasers""best NFL teasers this week""NFL teaser picks""football betting""NFL handicapper"]

-A teaser is a modified parlay where you move the point spread in your favor — typically 6, 6.5, or 7 points — on two or more teams.
-In exchange for that spread adjustment, your payout is reduced compared to a standard parlay.
-A standard 6-point teaser on two teams pays approximately -110 to -120 (slightly better than even money).
+A teaser is a modified parlay where you move the point spread in your favor — typically by 6, 6.5, or 7 points — on two or more teams.
+In exchange for that favorable spread adjustment, your payout is significantly reduced compared to a standard parlay.
+A standard 6-point teaser on two teams pays approximately -110 to -120 depending on the sportsbook, which is just slightly worse than even money.

 When Do NFL Teasers Actually Have Value?

-At The Best Bet on Sports, our weekly teaser packages are built around this framework.
-We don't build teasers for entertainment value; we build them because the math justifies it.
+At The Best Bet on Sports, our weekly teaser packages are built exclusively around this framework.
+We do not build teasers for entertainment value — we build them because the math justifies it.

 How Do Sportsbooks Price NFL Teasers?